mohammad-sadegh-moraveji/OOP/README.md

-# OOP
+# python
-You see a simple project of object-orientation or .... in Python
+You see a simple project of object-orientation or oop in Python